arnbme/apcupsd/README.md

 <a name="windowstask"></a>
 ## 9. Create a Windows Scheduled Task
+Note: Event based Hub shutdown logic works without the scheduled task.
+This task is required should you want to shutdown the HUB based upon battery percentage or other UPS status fields.
 1. Open the Windows Task Scheduler
    * Click on Windows task bar "search" icon
    * Enter: Task Scheduler